 - 1. Turn off all electrical power to the unit.
 Use approved lockout/tag-out procedures on all electrical power sources. - 2.
-Remove the cover on the motor connection box. - 3.
-Disconnect all electrical leads to the motor. - 4.
-Loosen the two jack bolt jamnuts on the motor mounting bracket. - 5.
-Turn the two jack bolts counterclockwise until the motor assembly moves closer to the blower pulley. - 6.
-Remove the V-belt from the blower pulley and motor pulley.
+Remove cover on motor connection box. - 3.
+Disconnect all electrical leads to the motor. - Loosen the two jack bolt jamnuts on the motor mounting bracket. - 5.
+Turn two jack bolts counterclockwise until motor assembly moves closer to blower pulley. - 6.
+Remove V-belt from blower pulley and motor pulley.